-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - New construction

-- In home/domestic services such as nannies, housecleaning
+- In home/domestic services such as nannies, house cleaning

 - Retail — in-store purchases allowed with some restrictions.